 No observation was made of the painted turtle constructing its nest.
 The nest is a miniature of that of the slider turtle, and the process of construction may probably be the same.
-The largest painted turtles nest found contained seven eggs.
+The largest painted turtle's nest found contained seven eggs.
 Most nests contained only three or four eggs.

 The nests of Chrysemys picta were not numerous in the area examined.
 Of the eight nests found (on July 9), only two contained eggs with embryos.
-The other nests had been constructed within the past few days.

-Unlike the former turtle, the musk turtle lays her eggs in the first convenient spot she locates.
-Apparently carefree about the deposit of her eggs, she assumes little responsibility-even for effectively concealing them.
+The other nests had been constructed within the rest for days of her eggs, she assumes little responsibility-even for effectively concealing them.
 Quite often eggs are left exposed on the ground or covered with a slight layer of debris.
 Although her favorite spot is the decaying wood under a fallen log, she may deposit her eggs in the most amazing places.
 Several nests were found in the decaying tops of dead stumps.
 One of these nests was five feet from the ground.
 The base of a decayed tree, the broken roots of an overturned cypress, the end of a fallen log, the top of a stump-all seem to be favorite places for this turtle to deposit her eggs.
 Only rarely will she build a nest.
 Three mud-covered, shallow holes were found containing musk turtle eggs.
 These nests were found in an open area where none of the other means of concealing the eggs were available.